unChaz/sci-fi-5e/versions/0.1.0/sci_fi_srd_v0.1.0.md

 You have been trained to fly any kind of spacecraft.
 Your expertise makes you a valuable asset to any spacefaring venture.

 Skill Proficiencies: Pilot.
-Choose 1 from [Tinker, Perception, Computers] Tool Proficiencies: Navigator’s Tools
+Choose 1 from [Tinker, Perception, Computers] Tool Proficiencies: Navigator's Tools

-**Frame Jack**: You have been surgically modified with hardware that allows you to jack into a ship’s navigation systems.
+**Frame Jack**: You have been surgically modified with hardware that allows you to jack into a ship's navigation systems.
 When frame jacked in you always know the status of ship systems and can simultaneously control navigation and weapon systems on smaller ships.

 ## Viral Star
-You’ve become famous on the net for something.
-Whether it’s your singing, acting, social commentator, or just a famous praetorian whose internet videos went viral.
+You've become famous on the net for something.
+Whether it's your singing, acting, social commentator, or just a famous praetorian whose internet videos went viral.
 You tend to livestream your shenanigans, and take advertisement money.
 Like most internet celebrities, you might have a secret alter-ego.

 Skill Proficiencies: Performance.
 Choose 1 from [Charm, Diplomacy, Insight] Tool Proficiencies: Choose 1 from [Musical Instrument, Gaming Set, Disguise Kit]

-**Universal Influence**: It’s easy to get your voice out.
+**Universal Influence**: It's easy to get your voice out.
 Rallying supporters via the internet comes naturally to you.
-When you aren’t incognito, there are perks to being famous, such as free drinks and lodging.
+When you aren't incognito, there are perks to being famous, such as free drinks and lodging.
 These perks rarely come without strings, however.

 ## Scientist

 You have spent most of your life being educated, and now you are going out there to make a difference.
 Whether that is to discover, invent, or cure, you want to change the universe for better or for worse.
 You might be a researcher, doctor, inventor, chemist, physicist, or biologist.

 Skill Proficiencies: History.
-Choose 2 from [Nature, Medic, Investigation] Tool Proficiencies: Choose 2 from [Botanist’s Kit, MedKit, Poisoner’s Kit]
+Choose 2 from [Nature, Medic, Investigation] Tool Proficiencies: Choose 2 from [Botanist's Kit, MedKit, Poisoner's Kit]

 **Field of Study**: You specialize in a specific field.
 You have advantage when rolling History checks involving that field of study.